-There are two distinct categories of escorting at the Airport.
-All escorting must follow TSA Regulations, which mandates strict control over anyone being escorted into a Restricted Access Area.
-It is the responsibility of the badged employee acting as the escort, to ensure all rules are followed.
-Failure to do so will result in loss of escorting privileges for two (2) years and possibly other penalties.
+There are two distinct categories of escorting at the Airport: individual(s) and vehicle(s).
+All escorting must follow the TSA Regulations, which mandate positive control over anyone being escorted into Restricted Access Areas.
+It is the responsibility of the Airport-Issued ID Media holder acting as the escort, to ensure all rules are followed, to include, but not limited to: Must ensure the individual being escorted is not in possession of any prohibited items, unless considered "tools of the trade".
+The Airport-Issued ID Media holder is responsibly and may be held liable for prohibited items discovered during any inspection process for individuals they are escorting.